How to visit the Uluwatu beaches

 Green Bowl Beach is located on the far southern tip of Bali in the Bukit Peninsula in Ungasan.

 If you are coming from the Kuta, Seminyak or Canggu area, it is a 1 to 1.5 hour journey to reach the beach, also known as Pantai Green Bowl in Bahasa.
+From anywhere in Uluwatu it might only take you about 20 minutes of driving.
+You can find Green Bowl beach on Google Maps and it’s easy to find.

 What to expect at Green Bowl beach Uluwatu